Teeth have always been essential to an animal’s life, serving not only as a weapon or tool but also as an aid to survival.

 The Sloane’s Viperfish is a deep-sea creature known for its sharp and long fangs.

-This fish is named after Sir Hans Sloane, a renowned physician, and naturalist who made significant contributions to the field of zoology.
+This fish is named after Sir Hans Sloane, a renowned physician and naturalist who significantly contributed to zoology.

-Sloane’s Viperfish can grow up to 11 inches long and are typically found in the mesopelagic and bathypelagic zones of the ocean.
+Sloane’s Viperfish can grow up to 11 inches long and are typically found in the ocean’s mesopelagic and bathypelagic zones.

 These animals with big teeth can catch their prey by using bioluminescent organs called photophores.
 Their teeth are so long that they cannot close their mouths entirely.